Prometheism: Idel-Ural and Turkestan affairs

-Charaszkiewicz notes the occurrence, in Crimean political actions, of "Wallenrodism," revealed at the trial of Veli Ibrahim, who was sentenced to death by the Soviets.
+Charaszkiewicz notes the occurrence, in Crimean political actions, of "Wallenrodism", revealed at the trial of Veli İbraimov, who was sentenced to death by the Soviets.
 Likewise the trial of Soltanğäliev (a direct collaborator of Joseph Stalin's during Stalin's tenure as commissar for nationalities affairs) disclosed methods used by the Volga Tatars and the peoples of Turkestan in fighting the Soviet government.

 Cossack affairs

 A successful campaign was waged that helped stimulate a separatist movement among many Cossack émigré groups.
 This injected a substantial political diversion into White Russian émigré ranks.

 This Prometheist period also witnessed a development that was independent of the movement, but which would ultimately play a role in regard to it.
 There was heightened diversionary activity in Poland by the OUN (Organization of Ukrainian Nationalists), supported by both Germany and Czechoslovakia and even by Lithuania.
 There were many acts of expropriation and sabotage against the Polish community and government by members of OUN combat units in southeastern Poland.
 This in turn led to "pacification" operations by the Polish authorities against the Polish-Ukrainian community.

 The pacifications, Charaszkiewicz emphasizes, were never discussed in advance with Polish Promethean officials.
 Those at the Foreign Ministry and at the General Staff were not pleased with these operations, which made Promethean activities that much more difficult.

 A greater shock to the Prometheists, Polish and Ukrainian, however, was the death of Tadeusz Hołówko, murdered by OUN members on August 29, 1931, at Truskawiec.

 Charaszkiewicz is far from blaming all of Poland's difficulties with her minorities, especially the Ukrainians (who in most of southeastern interwar Poland were the majority), on external, especially German, influences.
 He argues that Poland had "no planned, consistent and constructive internal policy" with regard to her minorities.
 This lack could not bode well for the Promethean effort, when every fifth Polish citizen (that is, six million people) were Ukrainian.